Grew • Command Line Interface

 Grep

 This mode corresponds to the command line version of the Grew-match tool.
-The clustering is also available 🔗 in the grep mode.
+Clustering is also available 🔗 in the grep mode.

 Without clustering